IkarosKappler/plotboilerplate/README.md

  * Code the leaf venation generator demo.
  * Add thumbnails for the demo preview.
  * Add a thumbnail generator script for the screenshots (like with imagick).
+ * Add a screenshot of the pursuit curves to the README.

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.